Compressed Natural Gas refuelling stations

-These are typically located in fuel forecourts and are accessible to anyone wishing to refuel an NGV.
-To establish a new CNG station, a connection to the natural gas network is required.
+Public CNG stations are stations typically located at existing fuel forecourts and are accessible to anyone wishing to refuel a gas-powered vehicle.
+To establish a new CNG station, a connection to the gas network is required.
 This is provided by Gas Networks Ireland.
-The gas connection will typically be a low pressure connection, but depending on the station requirements and location it could also be high pressure.
+The gas connection will typically be a low-pressure connection, however, a high-pressure connection can also be made depending on specific station requirements and location.

 Private CNG Stations are available for fleet operators and hauliers who want to avail of their own on-site refuelling depots.
 Private CNG stations allow those who require more control over their refuelling patterns to do so in their own locations.
 Ideally, private stations should be located in proximity to the current gas network infrastructure.
 Each private station can be designed to individual customer requirements, with specifications based on a number of factors including, fleet size, volume of gas required and nature of business.